Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 4. Global TTFB

 Global TTFB is an important test to check how well a hosting service performs in different international locations.
 The test is especially essential for those sites that get traffic from multiple global locations.
-I tested the global TTFB of the two services by pinging my sites hosted with them from as many as ten international locations.

 5. Core Web Vitals